gustavoperess/gustavoperess/README.md

 ### Hello! 👋 I'm Gustavo Moreira,
 <hr>
-Software Engineer with 4 years of experience in the finance industry, specialising in C# and .NET Core.
-Skilled in building scalable, efficient backend systems, I apply C# for API development, data handling, and financial application logic.
-In addition to completing an intensive software development bootcamp, I am further improving my technical skills through a Computer Science degree.
-With additional proficiency in Typescript (React) and Python, I am eager to contribute to innovative tech projects and make a positive impact in a software development role.
+With 4 years of experience in the finance industry, I am seeking a new opportunity as a Software Engineer specialising in C# and .NET Core.
+Skilled in building scalable, efficient backend systems, I have experience applying C# for API development, data handling, and financial application logic.
+Dedicated to continuous learning, I’ve completed an intensive software development bootcamp, and I am further improving my technical skills through a BSc Computer Science degree.
+With additional proficiency in TypeScript (React) and Python, I am eager to contribute to innovative tech projects and make a positive impact in a software development role.
 <hr>

 Check my leetcode below 😊 :